blakeboswell/ploom/README.md

 `glm()` analogs using Alan Miller’s AS274 updating QR factorization algorithm.

-  - out-of-memory procesing capable of fitting billions of observations
+  - Out-of-memory procesing capable of fitting billions of observations
-  - in-memory runtimes at least as good as `lm()` and `glm()`
+  - In-memory runtimes at least as good as `lm()` and `glm()`
-  - efficient memory usage ideal for multi-user environments with heavy regression loads
+  - Efficient memory usage ideal for multi-user environments with heavy regression loads

 > `ploom` is in beta.
 See [roadmap]() for details.

 ## Features

-  - Linear and Generalized Linear Models
+  - Linear and Generalized Linear Models with robust standard errors
-  - Robust Linear and Generalized Linear Models
+  - Data streaming functions from Database and file connections as well as chunking of in-memory sources
-  - Data streaming functions from Database and file connections as well as in-memory chunking of `tibble()` and `data.frame()`
+  - Inferential statistics such as standard errors, prediction intervals, and confidence intervals

 > The beta version of `ploom` has essentially the same features as
 > [`biglm`](https://cran.r-project.org/web/packages/biglm/index.html)